Altered States: Locations

 The film was shot at Sunset Gower Studios, Burbank Studios, Boston, and New York City.
 On-location filming locations included Harvard Medical School, Beacon Hill, Logan International Airport, Columbia University, the Payne Whitney Psychiatric Clinic, and the Bronx Zoo.
 Additionally, scenes set in Mexico were filmed on location in Creel, Chihuahua, and included real-life footage of Tarahumara people collecting psychotropic mushrooms.

 Conflict between Russell and Chayefsky

 There were three weeks of rehearsals in March 1979, during which Chayefsky and Russell had a massive dispute.
 The writer left the project and did not appear on set during filming, contrary to his normal practice.

-Itzkoff's book chronicles the making of Altered States and claims that Russell, objecting to Chayefsky's interference, had the writer banned from the set.
-Chayefsky reportedly tried to have Russell removed as director, but by then the film was already well underway, and the studio already had replaced one director (Penn).
+Dave Itzkoff's book on Chayefsky, Mad as Hell: The Making of Network and the Fateful Vision of the Angriest Man in Movies, chronicles the making of Altered States and claims that Russell, objecting to Chayefsky's interference, had the writer banned from the set.
+Chayefsky reportedly tried to have Russell removed as director, but by then the film was already well under way, and the studio already had replaced one director (Penn).
 The film's producer, Howard Gottfried, told Chayefsky's biographer Shaun Considine that Russell was polite and deferential prior to production but after rehearsals began in 1979 "began to treat Paddy as a nonentity" and was "mean and sarcastic."
-He called Russell a "duplicitous, mean man."
+Chayefsky called Russell a "duplicitous, mean man."